 Skip to main content

-• The source and target data sources have been added to NineData.
-For instructions on how to add them, see Add Data Source.
+• Add the source and target data sources to NineData.
+For instructions, see Add Data Source.

 • Oracle Enterprise Edition